‘May your story be a page in someone else’s survival guide’

 The cost is damage, damage to people that can’t be wiped away.
 Damage that can last a lifetime.
 Damage that they wake up with and go to sleep with and even then sometimes haunts their dreams.
 Damage that seeps into every part of their life, that changes who they are and strips them of memories, happiness and life.

 Are those being cared for really asking too much?
 Is it too much to have care that is kind, that is compassionate, that does not cause lasting emotional damage and respects your basic needs as a person, as a human being?
 Is it too much to ask that ones are conscious of the words they use, or whether or not they send people home with scars not only physically but mentally?

-What about the comment that giving patients what they want is making the job harder for staff?
+What about the comment that giving individualised care is making the job harder for staff?
 The second that services become about anything other than the person being cared for, then we are making our job harder for ourselves.
-It’s not about the patients making the job harder, but the system, the way of working and the culture.
-What do patients need?
+It’s not about the service user making the job harder, but the system, the way of working and the culture.
+What do our service users need?
 Is it not again kindness, compassion and support?
 Is it not to treated with respect and to be communicated with?
 Are these not basic needs of all humans no matter who or where they are?

 We want things to get better